-This is a great way to get a perspective of other content creators that have some great tips and also share some amazing stories.
+This is a great way to get the perspective of other content creators that have some great tips and also share some amazing stories.

 There are tons of great content creators on YouTube.
 When I first started researching minimalism, Matt D’Avella’s channel was one of the first that I watched.
 This is because he was the director of the Netflix documentary “Minimalism: A Documentary About the important things”.